Posted on Leave a comment

 AlnicoV – Bridge 13.48 KOhms, 10.49H, Neck 7.9 KOhms 5.69H

-The Cloud Nine-hot humbucker is a versatile ROCK pickup with plenty of mids, plenty of power but with enough clarity to help you stand out in the mix.
+The Cloud Nine-hot humbucker is a versatile ROCK pickup with plenty of mids, no shortage of power and with enough clarity to help you stand out in the mix.
 A great pickup set for the Blues/Rock player but also well suited to heavier sounds , think Randy Rhodes or EVH.
 It with push the front end of an amp but will also clean up especially with a treble bleed.

 .